mosaicml/streaming/docs/source/getting_started/quick_start.md

     from streaming import MDSWriter

     # Local or remote directory path to store the output compressed files.
-    # For remote directory, the output files are automatically upload to a remote cloud storage
-    # location.
+    # Here, we use a remote S3 path.
-    out_root = 'dirname'
+    out_root = 's3://path/to/dataset'

     # A dictionary of input fields to an Encoder/Decoder type
     columns = {